Russia: Migration and conflicting issues between birds and humans, Olonets, South Karelia

 Her public art works often engage with and accommodate birds, bats and solitary bees.
 She engages in and initiates interdisciplinary collaborative art projects exploring socio-ecological relationships, such as in Cultural Adaptations, a Creative Europe project led by Creative Carbon Scotland 2019-2021.
 She has taught and lectured at institutions including Konstfack, Uniarts Helsinki Academy of Fine Arts and Stockholm Culture Council.

-Maria Matantseva (RU)
+Maria Mantantseva (RU)

 PhD Biology